Lou Papan: Public office

 In 1970, he was elected to the Daly City Council.
 He was first elected to the California State Assembly in 1972, where he served until 1986.
 Papan served as Speaker Pro Tempore from 1974 to 1976, and chaired the powerful Assembly Rules Committee from 1976 to 1986.
 Instead of seeking reelection to an eighth term in the Assembly in 1986, Papan ran for the 8th State Senate District seat but was defeated by independent candidate Quentin L. Kopp.

 After leaving office in 1986, Papan was succeeded by Jackie Speier and did not return to the Assembly until 1996 when Speier vacated the seat.
 Papan was re-elected in 1998 and 2000 with over 70% of the vote in his district.
 Papan was the Chair of the Assembly Banking and Finance Committee.

 In 2006, Papan again ran for the State Senate in the 8th District - but came in third place in the Democratic primary, losing to Leland Yee.

 Family

 Papan's wife of 42 years, Irene, died from cancer and lupus in 2000.
-They had a son name John, and two daughters Diane, and Virginia, who goes by Gina.
+They had a son named John, and two daughters Diane, and Virginia, who goes by Gina.
 Diane practices law in San Francisco, and Gina formerly worked as a Deputy Attorney General and now is the Deputy Director of the California Office of Criminal Justice Planning.
 In December 2015, Gina rejoined Millbrae's city council after having served two terms starting in 2005, after being required to take a break of at least a two-years per the city's term limits.
 In that same month, December 2015, Diane joined the city council of nearby San Mateo, which was perhaps the first instance of siblings serving concurrently on two different city councils in San Mateo County.